openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

   style property, or anything outside of the limited scope of an individual property value.

-* User supplied urls must use a whitelisted or acceptable protocol (e.g. http).
+* User supplied URLs must use a whitelisted or acceptable protocol (e.g. http).
-  This is to avoid users being able to supply a url that uses the "javascript" protocol as an example.
+  This is to avoid users being able to supply a URL that uses the "javascript" protocol as an example.

 * User supplied style property values must not contain ``expression(...)`` due